Dr Omurtag's roles include teaching and research in the Engineering Department.

 Ahmet's methods include recording data from human subjects in the laboratory and the clinic, and analyzing them with state-of-the-art feature extraction and machine learning methods.
 Pooling complementary signals from different types of systems not only enhances the accuracy of the markers.
 It also allows research into neurovascular coupling, the cascade of processes by which neural activity modulates local blood flow and oxygenation.
 Ahmet is also exploring the clinical implications of neurovascular coupling, since it is part of the brain's local hemodynamic response to neural activity and is believed to be altered by disease.

 Ahmet frequently puts his industry experience to use by collaborating with and consulting for companies in the area of biomedical devices.
-He has also served in federal U.S. grant review sections.
+He also serves in grant review sections.

 Sponsors and collaborators

 Funders of Ahmet's work have included the National Institutes of Health, National Science Foundation.
-He collaborates with a wide network of scientists, engineers, and clinicians, including his former employer Bio-Signal Group, Inc.
+He collaborates with a wide network of scientists, engineers, and clinicians.